maitag/formula/README.md

 debug()
 	debugging output to see all bindings

-derivate(p:String):Formula
-	returns the derivate of this mathmatical expression
+derivate(paramName:String):Formula
+	returns new formula that is derivate to the variable paramName

 simplify():Formula
-	tries various ways to make the term appear simpler and also normalizes it
-	(use with caution because this process is not trivial and could be changed in later versions)
+	tries various ways to make the term appear simpler and also normalizes it (use with caution because this process is not trivial and could be changed in later versions) returns the result as new formula

 expand():Formula
-	mathematically expands the term into a polynomial
+	mathematically expands into a polynomial and returns it as new formula

 factorize():Formula
-	factorizes a mathmatical expression
+	factorizes and returns it as new formula

 toBytes():Bytes
 	packs Formula into haxe.io.Bytes for more efficiently storage